Tulasi Munda

 Tulasi Munda (born 15 July 1947) is a social activist from the Indian state of Odisha.
 She was awarded the Padma Shri in 2001 by Government of India for her contribution to spreading literacy among the impoverished adivasi peoples of Odisha.
 Munda started an informal school in 1964 in Odisha's iron ore mining area to educate children from local adivasi populations, who would otherwise have ended up as child labour in the mines.
 She had been a child labourer in the mines of Keonjhar herself.

 Munda is illiterate and has no formal education.
-She belongs to the Munda ethnic group of adivasis, the collective term in mainland South Asia for indigenous peoples.
+She belongs to the Ho ethnic group of adivasis, the collective term in mainland South Asia for indigenous peoples.

 She is popularly known as "Tulasi Apa", literally meaning "Sister Tulasi" in Odia.

 Early life

 Munda was born on 15 July 1947 in Kainshi village located in the present-day Keonjhar district in Odisha.
 Keonjhar is one of the most economically underdeveloped districts in Odisha.
 As a child, she wished to study but the idea of educating girls and women was largely socially unacceptable at the time.
 Child labour, poverty and slavery prevented indigenous children from getting an education.
 When she was 12, she went to Serenda village to live with her sister.
 There she worked in the mines.